Main content | back to top

 Royal Dutch Shell plc (“the Company”) has a single-tier Board of Directors chaired by a Non-executive Chairman, Jorma Ollila.
 The executive management is led by the Chief Executive Officer, Ben van Beurden.
 The Board meet regularly to discuss reviews and reports on the business and plans of the Company.

 Born August 15, 1950.
 A Finnish national, appointed Chairman of the Company with effect from June 2006.

 From 1999 to 2006, he was Chairman and Chief Executive Officer of Nokia, and continued as Chairman until 2012.
 He was President and Chief Executive Officer of Nokia from 1992 to 1999 and President of Nokia Mobile Phones from 1990 to 1992, after serving as Senior Vice President, Finance from 1986.
 He joined Nokia in 1985 as Vice President of International Operations after starting his career at Citibank in London and Helsinki.

 He is Chairman of the Board of Directors of Outokumpu Oyj and an Advisory Partner of Perella Weinberg Partners.

 Born January 11, 1951.
 A Dutch national, appointed a Non-executive Director of the Company with effect from January 2009.

 He is a Non-executive Director of GlaxoSmithKline plc, having started this role in April 2013.
-He is Chairman of the Supervisory Board of AFC Ajax N.V., a member of the Supervisory Board of Heineken N.V., and a trustee of various charities.
+He is Chairman of the Supervisory Board of AFC Ajax N.V., Chairman of the Supervisory Board of Heineken N.V., and a trustee of various charities.
 In January 2013, he was appointed a Non-executive Director of GlaxoSmithKline plc with effect from April 1, 2013.

 Member of the Nomination and Succession Committee